leonmavr/asm_shapes/README.md

 ```
    How do we select the colour, e.g. if we wish to draw in yellow?
    The range of colours that can be used is from 0 to 0x0f, or 16 in decimal, or 1111 in binary.
-   Therfore
+   Therefore
-   the colouris 4 bits wide.
+   the colour is 4 bits wide.
 The foremost bit contains information about grey, and the
    next three about RGB.
 ```
 MSB       LSB